jfc3/atehere/ReadMe.md

 * Oakland, CA to drop down list and created necessary OAK JSON file.
 * Seattle, WA to drop down list and created necessary SEA JSON file.
 * Wasingoton to drop down list and created necessary WA JSON file.
+* Updated code with Microformats for the phone number and notes/description.

 ## Installation
 Please have the following installed before running: